-This section applies to you only if you are a non-United States holder.
-You are a non-United States holder if you are the beneficial owner of notes and are, for U.S. federal income tax purposes:
+If you are a non-United States holder, please see the discussion under "United States Taxation - Taxation of Debt Securities - Non-United States Holders" in the accompanying prospectus for a description of the tax consequences relevant to you.
+You are a non-United States holder if you are the beneficial owner of the notes and are, for U.S. federal income tax purposes:

-- · a nonresident alien individual;
+- a nonresident alien individual;

 - a foreign corporation; or

 - an estate or trust that in either case is not subject to U.S. federal income tax on a net income basis on income or gain from the notes.